Fact checkedFact Checked

 Lowers cholesterol

-Provides a low-impact workout.
+Provides a low-impact workout

-“Cycling is easy on your body because it’s a closed chain exercise, which means it’s connected to a fixed object — in this case, the pedals — creating less stress on the body.
-This closed chain makes it a gentle option for people who want an intense workout without stressing their joints.”
+Cycling is easy on your body because it’s a closed chain exercise, which means it’s connected to a fixed object — in this case, the pedals — creating less stress on the body.
+This closed chain makes it a gentle option for people who want an intense workout without stressing their joints.

-According to Dyan Tsiumis, CPT, a personal trainer with MYX Fitness
+Dyan Tsiumis, CPT, a personal trainer with MYX Fitness

-Strengthens legs and lower body muscles.
+Strengthens legs and lower body muscles

 By adding resistance and speed to your routine, your body must work harder.
 This added resistance builds strength in your legs, butt, and lower back.

-Good for lungs and breathing capacity.
+Good for lungs and breathing capacity

 When you exercise, your heart pumps faster to get more oxygen to your muscles.
 This in turn causes you to breathe faster to take in more oxygen, increasing your lung capacity.
 This increased breathing exercises your lungs.

-Improves balance.
+Improves balance

-Safer than road cycling.
+Safer than road cycling

 Unless you are on a designated bike path, riding along highways, roads, and city streets can offer obstacles and rough riding that can prove unsafe.
 Riding a stationary bike eliminates these dangers.
-National Highway Traffic Safety Administration [5] statistics show that most years since 2000, between 700 and 800 Americans have been killed in bike crashes while thousands more have been injured, mostly from automobiles.
+National Highway Traffic Safety Administration statistics[5] show that in most years since 2000, between 700 and 800 Americans have been killed in bike crashes while thousands more have been injured, mostly from automobiles.

 Weight Loss Facts

 Everyone has a certain number of calories they use and burn each day just to function normally depending on factors like your gender and age.
-The number of calories you burn depends on your body weight, how long you cycle, and the intensity of your cycling.
+The number of calories burned depends on your body weight, how long you cycle, and the intensity of your cycling.
 You will find different answers as to how much weight you can lose riding a stationary bike.
 Basically, how much you lose is dependent on how many calories you burn.

 To maintain your specific weight, you need to eat food that will supply the number of calories you need.
 Everything that your body does is fueled by calories, from running and jumping to smiling and even just breathing.
 When it comes to weight loss, you need a deficit in calories.
 In other words, you need to eat fewer calories than your body needs to maintain its current weight.
 Exercising burns calories, thus contributing to the deficit that you need to lose weight.

 To lose weight, you need to make sure your heart rate (HR) is in the fat-burning zone for a minimum of 30 minutes.
 The fat-burning zone refers to how fast your heart rate should be when you are exercising.
-You will need an HR monitor on your bike or an HR monitor bracelet or watch.
+You will need an HR monitor on your exercise bike or an HR monitor bracelet or watch.
 You can also calculate your HR by using the simple calculation of 220 minus your age.
 For losing weight, your HR should be between 65%-70% of your maximum heart rate for your age.
 Getting up to this fat-burning zone and maintaining it for at least 30 minutes will help you to reach your goal.

 Tips For Weight Loss Success